honeypot crypto scam

 What is a honeypot token?

-A honeypot token is a type of cryptocurrency token designed to lure investors into a trap, making it difficult for them to withdraw their funds.
+A honeypot token is a type of cryptocurrency token designed to lure investors into a trap, making it difficult or impossible for them to withdraw their funds.

 How do smart contract-based honeypots work?

-Smart contract-based honeypots utilise complex contracts with restrictions that prevent investors from withdrawing their funds, often by making false promises of high returns.
+Smart contract-based honeypots use contracts with hidden restrictions that prevent investors from selling their tokens or withdrawing funds, often while appearing entirely normal during the buying process.

 What are the warning signs of a potential honeypot?

-Unrealistic promises, unusually high returns, and suspicious smart contract features are common indicators of a potential honeypot.
+Unrealistic return promises, unusually high potential gains with no risk, and suspicious smart contract features are the most common indicators.

 How can I identify a honeypot token?